Rookout/output-integrations/loggly/README.md

 Rookout sends data to Loggly via a HTTP Webhook.

-1. Get a Customer Token from Loggly [see their docs](loggly-token-docs-url)
+1. Get a Customer Token from Loggly [see their docs][loggly-token-docs-url]

 2. Setup [Rookout][rookout-url]